hock/SupplyStudiesSyllabus/syllabus.markdown

 *   **Edna Bonacich, Jake B. Wilson, _Getting the Goods: Ports, Labor, and the Logistics Revolution_ (Ithaca: Cornell University Press, 2008).**
     "Edna Bonacich and Jake B. Wilson look at the ports of Los Angeles and Long Beach to examine the impact of the logistics on workers in distribution.
 Built around the invention of shipping containers and communications technology, the logistics 'revolution' has enabled retailers like Walmart and Target to sell cheap consumer products made using low-wage labor in developing countries.
 Shipped through an efficient, low-cost, intermodal freight system, containers move from factories in Asia to distribution centers across the United States without ever being opened.
 Bonacich and Wilson follow these flows, exploring the importers, container shipping companies, the ports, railroad and trucking companies, and warehouses."

+>*  Jesse LeCavalier, _The Rule of Logistics: Walmart and the Architecture of Fulfillment_ (Minneapolis: Minnesota Press, 2016).
 >*  Joshua Davis, "[High Tech Cowboys of the Deep Seas](http://www.wired.com/2008/02/ff-seacowboys/)," _Wired_ (February 25, 2008).
 >*  Jacob Hodes, "[Whitewood under Siege](http://cabinetmagazine.org/issues/52/hodes.php)," _Cabinet_ 53 (Winter 2013/14).